The Human Truth Foundation

 q=188.

-Belgium comes 86th in the world regarding its responsibility towards the environment.
-This rank is derived from 6 data sets.
-Belgium comes in the best 20 when it comes to its score on the Green Future Index37 and in its environmental performance38.
-But that's it.
-Belgium has problems.
-It does worse than average for energy to GDP efficiency39, the rate of rational beliefs on the environment in the population40, annual meat consumption per person41 (still low for Europe) and in how quickly it ratified the 1993 Convention on Biological Diversity.
+Belgium ranks 86th in the world when it comes to its responsibility towards the environment.
+This rank is calculated from 7 data sets.
+Belgium comes in the best 20 when it comes to its score on the Green Future Index39 and in its environmental performance40.
+It does better than average in its forested percent change 2000-202041.
+Belgium doesn't do so well in other areas.
+Belgium does worse than average in energy to GDP efficiency42, the rate of rational beliefs on the environment in the population43, annual meat consumption per person44 (still good for Europe) and in how quickly it ratified the 1993 Convention on Biological Diversity.

 Environmental Performance